Climate leaders call for world to finally face up to planetary crisis as Cop26 looms

 It adds that the voices of the world’s most climate-vulnerable communities, including indigenous peoples, must be at the forefront of conversations taking place at Cop26.

 “Indigenous peoples, who are on the front lines of the battle to protect nature, need direct support.
-We are putting our lives on the line to protect biodiversity, forests, and ecosystems,” Nemonte Nenquimo, Indigenous activist and leader of the Waorani nation from the Amazonian region of Ecuador, told The Independent.
+We are putting our lives on the line to protect biodiversity, forests, and ecosystems,” Nemonte Nenquimo, indigenous activist and leader of the Waorani nation from the Amazonian region of Ecuador, told The Independent.

-“World leaders, organisations and civil society need to back us in our struggles, and support the Indigenous movement and organisations leading solutions to this crisis.
+“World leaders, organisations and civil society need to back us in our struggles, and support the indigenous movement and organisations leading solutions to this crisis.

 “We need to unite in the struggle because the fight is not only up to indigenous peoples but for all of humanity.”

-To join in our fight in helping to encourage world leaders to hit our climate targets please sign our petition below.
+To join in our fight in helping to encourage world leaders to hit our climate targets, please sign our petition below.
 We thank you for your support.

 Join our new commenting forum